dart-lang/site-www/src/codelabs/dart-cheatsheet.md

    <b>Solution for collection literals example</b>
   </summary>

-  This exercise is fairly straightforward.
-  Just add a list, set, or map literal after each equals sign.
+  Add a list, set, or map literal after each equals sign.
-  See the codelab text for the correct syntax to use.
+  Remember to specify the types for the empty declarations, since they can't be inferred.

   ```dart
   // Assign this a list containing 'a', 'b', and 'c' in that order: